One Spirit, One People

 In his first epistle, the Apostle Peter applies this very passage to the largely Gentile congregations of “Pontus, Galatia, Cappadocia, Asia, and Bithynia”:

 - “But you yourselves are a chosen race, a royal priesthood, a holy nation, a people for God's own possession, that you may show forth the excellencies of him who called you out of darkness into his marvelous light, who were no-people, but now are the people of God; who had not obtained mercy, but now have obtained mercy” – (1 Peter 2:5-10).

-The calling given to Israel has fallen to the church, the Assembly of God, the “body of Christ” comprised of all those who have been “sealed by the Holy Spirit.”
-Inclusion in this One “People of God” is based on the “faith of Jesus” and faith in him in response to his faithful act.
+The calling given to Israel has fallen to the Assembly of God, the “body of Christ” composed of all those who have been “sealed by the Holy Spirit.”
+Inclusion in this community is based on the “faith of Jesus” and faith in him.
 In contrast, exclusion from the community is the result of unbelief and disobedience.

 God did not abandon His promises to Abraham.
-He is fulfilling them in His Son and by means of His Spirit.
+He is fulfilling them in His Son and through His Spirit.
 He is making salvation available to all men and women for the asking, and on the same basis for all, the “faith of Jesus Christ.”
-Therefore, there can be only one covenant COMMUNITY, One People of God.
+Therefore, there can be only one covenant community and only one People of God.

 - Ignoring Scripture - (The Apostle Paul was quite serious when he wrote that elders and ministers must be above reproach both in and without the Assembly)